• Skip to primary navigation

 I've written before about how she first taught herself to write and then had to relearn how to form the numbers and letters correctly.
 Once in a while, I still have her practice forming the letters she's struggling with.

-I think, ideally, you would trace over each letter or number precisely when you do rainbow writing.
+I think, ideally, you would trace over each letter or number precisely with different color crayons, colored pencils, colored pens, or markers when you do rainbow writing.
 I let Grace get a little silly with her formation in order to keep her interested in the activity.
 As long as she was forming the numbers correctly (I mean, not backwards), I let her be goofy.
+Making the activity a lot of fun helps her to do it willingly.

 We don't do this very often, maybe two or three times a month.
-We use other means of handwriting practice as well; I'll write about them another day.
+We use other means of alphabet and handwriting practice as well; I'll write about them another day.

 Spelling Word Practice